lana-k/sqliteviz/How-to-get-result-set-suitable-for-graph-visualisation.md

 SELECT json_object('object_type', 1, 'source', house, 'target', id) FROM student
 ```
 Basically, that is enough to build a graph.
-But it won't be meaningfull without lables.
+But it won't be meaningful without labels.
-Also, it would be nice to distinguish house nodes from student nodes e.g. by color.
+Also, it would be nice to distinguish house nodes from student nodes by color.
-Let's put additional fields - `label` and `type` that can be used in graph styling.
+Let's put additional fields `label` and `type` that can be used in graph styling.

 ```sql
 SELECT json_object('object_type', 0, 'node_id', name, 'label', name, 'type', 'house')